 - Dental, and

-Each dependent over the age of 2 will also need to be cleared by a dentist.
+Each dependent over 2 will also need to be cleared by a dentist.
 Either a military provider or a civilian dentist can complete this form.
-Routine dental work should not be an issue and may not need to be completed prior to being cleared.
+Routine dental work should not be an issue and may not need to be completed before being cleared.

 Passports and Visas